davidhemphill/presenter/README.md

 ### Key differences with other presenter packages

-- Supports multiple decorators/presenters
 - Decorated models can still be converted to JSON/array with `toJson` and `toArray` or by simply returning it from a controller
-- Supports mutators/magic getters like the ones used in Eloquent (e.g. getFullNameAttribute())
+- Supports accessors/magic getters like the ones used in Eloquent (e.g. `getFullNameAttribute`)

 ## Installation